... writing online journals and news

 Blogs are simply online journals.
 They can be used to keep people informed of church news, sermons notes, general thoughts about current events.
-They aren't the same as a website but they can be an effective part of a church website if done well.
+Note, for some churches social media networks, such as Facebook, are a much better option.
+Blogs aren't the same as a website but they can be an effective part of a church website if done well.

 Don't have a church blog if: